microsoft/sqlworkshops/SQLonOpenShift/README.md

 <br>

 - Developers looking to deploy a database container for their applications on OpenShift
-- Database Administrators looking to understand how to deploy database platforms like SQL Server in a Kubernetes cluser using OpenShift.<br>
+- Database Administrators looking to understand how to deploy database platforms like SQL Server in a Kubernetes cluster using OpenShift.<br>
 <p style="border-bottom: 1px solid lightgrey;"></p>

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/listcheck.png"> <h2>Technologies used in this Workshop</h2>